carloscaguana/test-repo/MacOS_Shortcuts.md

 > Command + Shift + .

-this command makes hidden '.' files visible
+This command makes hidden '.' files visible

+`cd ..`

+This command will go back one directory.